 '''

-srvctl config gns [-detail] [-subdomain] [-multicastport] [-node node_name] [-port]
+srvctl config gns [-detail] [-subdomain] [-multicastport] [-node

-[-status]
+node_name] [-port] [-status]

-[-version] [-query name] [-list] [-clusterguid] [-clustername] [-clustertype] [-
+[-version] [-query name] [-list] [-clusterguid] [-clustername] [-

-loglevel]
+clustertype] [-loglevel]

 [-network] [-role] [-instances]

 '''

-Table G-26 srvctl config gns Command Parameters
+Table F-50 srvctl config gns Command Parameters

-Parameter Description -detail Print detailed configuration information about the GNS. -subdomain Display the subdomain served by GNS. -multicastport Display the port on which the GNS daemon is listening for multicast requests. -node node_name Display the configuration information for GNS on the specified node. -port Display the port that the GNS daemon uses to communicate with the DNS server. -status Display the status of GNS. -version Display the version of GNS. -query name Query GNS for the records belonging to a specific name. -list List all records in GNS. -clusterguid Display the globally unique identifier of the cluster where GNS is running. -clustername Display the name of the cluster where GNS is running. -clustertype Display the type of configuration of GNS on this cluster. -loglevel Print the log level of the GNS.
+Parameter Description -detail Print detailed configuration information about the GNS. -subdomain Display the subdomain served by GNS. -multicastport Display the port on which the GNS daemon is listening for multicast requests. -node node_name Display the configuration information for GNS on the specified node. -port Display the port that the GNS daemon uses to communicate with the DNS server. -status Display the status of GNS. -version Display the version of GNS. -query name Query GNS for the records belonging to a specific name. -list List all records in GNS. -clusterguid Display the globally unique identifier of the cluster where GNS is running. -clustername Display the name of the cluster where GNS is running. -clustertype Display the type of configuration of GNS on this cluster. -loglevel Print the log level of the GNS. -network Display network on which GNS is listening. -role Display the role of the GNS instance. -instances Display the instance list.